Changissnz/nu_merchant_principal/README.md

 compete in a setting of their choice.
 They can also abstain.
-In terms of power dynamics, the prideful would rather rule and regulate a competition if they already see their chances of victory by their involvement unsubstantial.
+In terms of power dynamics, the prideful would rather rule and regulate a competition if they already see their chances of victory by their involvement unsubstantial, yet must still play a relevant role.
 These statements on the prideful may reason to be off the mark.
 In fact, these statements are off the mark for the extreme variant of pride, the hubristic.
 The hubristic compete when they feel as though they can, and pay little regard to the warnings derived from both empirical probability measures and intuitionists.
 In the typical case, the prideful have a status, unique by some marks, that they have to stand by.
 This obligation means the prideful do not have to be bound to compete and challenge in the same frequency as the hubristic, for the prideful usually do have something unique to be proud about, to value and guard as if the thing/s were their actual organs.